 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving, stone chips and timber decking. here is a driveway to the side of the property.
-Boundary divisions are marked by hedging.
+There are garden grounds to the front and rear of the property, these being laid out in concrete paving, stone chips and grass.
+There is a driveway to the front of the property.
+Boundary divisions are marked by timber fencing.

 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard material.
+There are PVC ceiling finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of masonry construction finished in plaster.
-There are timber wall finishes.
+Internal walls are of timber stud construction finished in plasterboard.
+There are PVC internal wall surfaces.